 Welsh Scenic Byway

-The Welsh Scenic Byway, designated under the Ohio Scenic Byways Program in 1997, extends through portions of Gallia and Jackson counties and follows federal, state and county highways.
+The Welsh Scenic Byway, designated under the Ohio Scenic Byways Program in 1997, extends for about 64 miles through portions of Gallia and Jackson counties and follows federal, state and county highways.
 The byway connects elements of Welsh culture including Welsh churches, cemeteries, farm land, settlements and other cultural features.

 Other attractions on the byway include the Bob Evans Farm & restaurant in Rio Grande, the Homestead Museum, log cabin village; the Madog Center for Welsh Studies, Greer Museum and University Archives; Tyn Rhos Church & Cemetery; Nebo Church & Cemetery; site of the Old Cora Mill; Sardis Church & Cemetery; Bethel Church & Cemetery; Jefferson Furnace: Horeb Church & Cemetery; Welsh-American Heritage Museum; Moriah Church & Cemetery; the Lillian Jones Museum; Cambrian Hotel building; Lewis Drug Store building; Powell Memorial; Markay Art Center; Carmel Church & Cemetery; Centerville Hill Cemetery; Peniel Church & Cemetery; and Bathania Cemetery.